Kansas City Chiefs

-Franchise history
+History

 American Football League

-In 1959, Lamar Hunt began discussions with other businessmen to establish a professional football league that would rival the National Football League.
-Hunt's desire to secure a football team was heightened after watching the 1958 NFL Championship Game between the New York Giants and Baltimore Colts.
-After unsuccessful attempts to purchase and relocate the NFL's Chicago Cardinals to his hometown of Dallas, Texas, Hunt went to the NFL and asked to create an expansion franchise in Dallas.
-The NFL turned him down, so Hunt then established the American Football League and started his own team, the Dallas Texans, to begin play in 1960.
+In 1959, Lamar Hunt began talking with other businessmen about creating a professional football league to rival the National Football League.
+Hunt's desire to secure a football team rose after watching the 1958 NFL Championship Game between the New York Giants and Baltimore Colts.
+After he tried and failed to buy the NFL's Chicago Cardinals and move the team to his hometown of Dallas, Texas, Hunt went to the NFL and asked to create an expansion franchise in Dallas.
+The NFL turned him down, so Hunt established the American Football League and started his own team, the Dallas Texans, to begin play in 1960.

 Hunt hired a little-known assistant coach from the University of Miami football team, Hank Stram, to be the team's head coach after the job offer was declined by Bud Wilkinson and Tom Landry.
-After Stram was hired, Don Klosterman was hired as head scout, and was credited by many for bringing a wealth of talent to the Texans after luring it away from the NFL, often hiding players and using creative means to land them.
+Don Klosterman, hired as head scout, was widely credited for luring a wealth of talent to the Texans from the NFL, often hiding players and using creative means to land them.

 The Texans shared the Cotton Bowl with the NFL's Dallas Cowboys for three seasons.
 The Texans were to have exclusive access to the stadium until the NFL put an expansion team, the Dallas Cowboys, there.
 While the team averaged a league-best 24,500 at the Cotton Bowl, the Texans gained less attention due to the AFL's relatively lower profile compared to the NFL's.
-In the franchise's first two seasons, the team managed only an 8–6 and 6–8 record, respectively.
+In the franchise's first two seasons, the team managed records of 8–6 and 6–8.

-In their third season, the Texans strolled to an 11–3 record and a berth in the team's first American Football League Championship Game, against the Houston Oilers.
+In their third season, the Texans tallied an 11–3 record and a berth in the team's first American Football League Championship Game, against the Houston Oilers.
 The game was broadcast nationally on ABC and the Texans defeated the Oilers 20–17 in double overtime.
-The game lasted 77 minutes and 54 seconds, which still stands as the longest championship game in professional football history.
+The game lasted 77 minutes and 54 seconds, setting a record for longest game in professional American football.
+It is still the longest championship game in American Football League history.